sch3fr/sch3fr.github.io/README.md

 # sch3fr.github.io
 My website
 ## To do
-- [ ] fix style of rickpad.html
+- [ ] unite the mess across the HTML files
-- [ ] fix style of mastermind.html
+- [ ] add pics to PEDRO page
-- [ ] figure out what to do with design.html, notes.html and links.html
+- [ ] fix side buttons
-- [ ] fix table of smolboat.html
+- [ ] develop a way to add images to pages and not make it werid
-- [x] fix layout of cv.html
+- [ ] APP UI IS STILL MESSED UP?
+FIX ASAP
-- [x] fix layout of projects.html
+- [ ] maybe change the rickpad video to a gif